farhoudRamezani/StudyTracker/README.md

 The Algorithm for this is very simple.
 We have 3 Boxes : RED,YELLOW,GREEN
-Then if the red box is full , then the review system shows you only that first.
+Then if the red box is full , then the review system shows you only the first.
 After finishing it , then it shows you the yellow box.
 After that it only shows you the green box.